AvaAvarai/LAP/README.md

 odin build .
 ```

-This will produce `LAP.exe` on Windows, or `lap` on Linux/macOS, in the current directory.
+This will produce `lap.exe` on Windows, or `lap` on Linux/macOS, in the current directory.

 To customize the output name or build for other platforms, see below: